JackHopkins/PaperclipMaximiser/src/prompts/prompts_for_notebook/planning_examples/rag_functions/create_automatic_copper_mine copy/plan.md

 ###START OF PLAN
 STEP 1: Place the drill and the chest.
 We need to place the drill on the copper and a chest further away from it.
 STEP 2: Connect drill to chest.
+We also need to check if the construction worked by looking if the chest has copper in it.
 To connect the drill we need to achieve the following substeps
 - First put a inserter next to the chest and rotate the inserter to put items into the chest
-- Connect the drills drop position with the inserter pickup position with transport belts
+- Connect the drills drop position with the chest inserters pickup position with transport belts.
+We do not need to put a inserter next to the drill asthe drill directly drops items on the ground and onto the transport belt.
+- Wait 30 seconds and check if the chest has copper ore in it
 ###END OF PLAN